Veteran Threatened with Deportation Seeks Pardon for Crime

 Advocates for Miguel Perez Jr. want the board to recommend that Gov. Bruce Rauner issue a pardon.
-They hope as a result, the Department of Homeland Security would grant the 38-year-old Perez citizenship retroactively to when he joined the military in 2001.
+They hope the Department of Homeland Security will then grant the 38-year-old Perez citizenship retroactively from when he joined the military in 2001.

 Perez pleaded guilty to a drug charge for handing a laptop case containing cocaine to an undercover officer.
 He served half of a 15-year prison sentence.

-Assistant Cook County State's Attorney Peter Goutos said Thursday his office opposes clemency for Garcia.
+Assistant Cook County State's Attorney Peter Goutos said Thursday that his office opposes clemency for Perez.